domoticz/domoticz-android/README.md

 # DomoticzForAndroid
-This is a Android for Domoticz is available for download in the Play Store
+This is a Android client for Domoticz and is available for download in the Play Store.

 # Domoticz
 -----